richstokes/SteamOS-Nvidia-Drivers/README.md

 This method relies on you having another machine which you will use to SSH into SteamOS in order to install the drivers etc. Using SSH to remotely set up SteamOS was really helpful here, since when I tried a plain SteamOS install, it would boot into a black screen and was unresponsive to keyboard input.
 However being able to remotely connect in via SSH, we can run the scripts from this repo to successfully install the Nvidia drivers.

-A requirement is that the PC is connected to your network via Ethernet.
+A requirement is that the Steam PC is connected to your network via Ethernet.

 So the super-high-level flow is: